-We have heard of sad stories of celebrities and ordinary people dying young due to a drug overdose.
+We have heard sad stories of celebrities and ordinary people dying young due to a drug overdose.
 We are also aware of the government’s effort to lessen, if not eradicate, drug addiction not only because of the crimes associated with it but also because it destroys entire communities.
-With all these, we can conclude that drug addiction is indeed a serious problem that we, as parents, as brothers, sisters, children, or as friends of individuals who are hooked to illicit substances, must do something about.
+With all these, we can conclude that drug addiction is indeed a serious problem that we, as parents, brothers, sisters, children, or friends of individuals who are hooked on illicit substances, must do something about.

 We must make them realize that although these substances give them instant high, the long-term damage is quite serious.

 Below are a few sad stories of real people hooked on addictive substances and never recovered.
 Let’s help our loved ones before it’s too late.

 Menachem’s Story as Told by His Mom

 Menachem, not his real name, would have been 22 years old next month if he had only survived a heroin overdose.
 It’s been 3 years since we found him lifeless inside his father’s van, 3 blocks away from our house.
 He was in college then; before that, we admitted him to drug rehab.
 He used to be a diligent and motivated student.
 He was at top of his class, and we never had any problem with him.
 However, when he was in his senior year, he started to smoke pot.

 I was so shocked to learn about it from our 10-year-old neighbor.
 He said he saw Menachem smoke pot with some dangerous-looking older guys.
 We confronted him, but he denied it.
 I got so angry at him, and we forced him to rehab.
 He was responsive and cooperative during rehab when he graduated from it, and we thought he would fully recover and stay away from drugs.